Home > Analyses > Technology > Workday, Inc.

 Is the company in good financial health?

-The Piotroski diagram below illustrates Workday’s financial strength based on nine fundamental criteria:
+The Piotroski diagram presents Workday’s financial strength based on nine key criteria:

 piotroski f score analysis